github/rust-gems/crates/bpe/README.md

 ### Incremental encoding

-Incremental encoding tokenizes a text to which bytes are appended.
+Incremental encoding tokenizes a text while appending bytes.
+This type of algorithm is interesting for use cases where a certain token budget must not be exceeded.
 This benchmark uses two encoders:

 - The backtracking encoder, which retokenizes the text froms cratch every time it changes.